FDio/csit/docs/content/overview/csit/branching_strategy.md

 The CSIT operational branch is pulled from the parent CSIT development or release branch.

-### Run verify semiweekly job
+### Check verify semiweekly jobs

+`csit-vpp-device-semiweekly-<master_or_release>-<OS>-<arch>-<testbed>`
-`csit-vpp-device-master-<OS>-<arch>-<testbed>-semiweekly` is run on the CSIT operational branch with the latest image of the associated VPP development or release branch.
+is run on the CSIT operational branch with the latest image of the associated VPP development or release branch.
 This job is run to validate the next reference VPP build for validating the results of all of the csit-vpp-verify* jobs.

 ### Update VPP branch to use the new CSIT operational branch